jeremykuhnash/retrocade/README.md

 # retrocade
-Play the old games from the birth of home computers!
+Play old games from times of the birth of home computing!